Group Life Insurance in Canada

 Overall, group life insurance provides an affordable way for employers to offer essential life insurance protection to employees.
 But there are some limitations to consider.
 Supplementing with individual life insurance may be recommended for some employees.

-There are a few key factors that define a group life insurance plan offered by an employer:
+There are eight key factors that define a group life insurance plan offered by an employer:

 Basic Coverage Amount – The basic life insurance coverage funded by the employer is usually set at 1-2 times the employee’s annual salary.
 Some plans offer a flat amount, like $50,000.